FasterXML/jackson/CONTRIBUTING.md

 ## Contributing to Jackson

+First of all: we would love to get your contributions, whether they are in form of bug reports, Requests for Enhancement (RFE), documentation, or code patches.
+This page lists things that are important to know about contributing to Jackson project repositories.

+### Community, Communication

 The easiest ways to participate beyond using Jackson is to join one of Jackson mailing lists (Jackson google groups):

 * [Jackson Announce](https://groups.google.com/forum/#!forum/jackson-announce): Announcement-only list for new Jackson releases, meetups and other events related to Jackson
 * [Jackson User](https://groups.google.com/forum/#!forum/jackson-user): List dedicated for discussion on Jackson usage
 * [Jackson Dev](https://groups.google.com/forum/#!forum/jackson-dev): List for developers of Jackson core components and modules, discussing implementation details, API changes.

-or to chat on
+or to join chat on

 * [Jackson-databind gitter](https://gitter.im/FasterXML/jackson-databind) forum